arielkirkwood/melodic-web/docs/4.0/components/modal.md

 ---
 layout: docs
 title: Modal
-description: Use Bootstrap's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
+description: Use Melodic's JavaScript modal plugin to add dialogs to your site for lightboxes, user notifications, or completely custom content.
 group: components
 toc: true
 ---

 ## How it works

-Before getting started with Bootstrap's modal component, be sure to read the following as our menu options have recently changed.
+Before getting started with Melodic's modal component, be sure to read the following about how our modals work.

 - Modals are built with HTML, CSS, and JavaScript.
 They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.
-- Bootstrap only supports one modal window at a time.
+- Melodic only supports one modal window at a time.
 Nested modals aren't supported as we believe them to be poor user experiences.
 - Modals use `position: fixed`, which can sometimes be a bit particular about its rendering.
 Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
 You'll likely run into issues when nesting a `.modal` within another fixed element.
 - Once again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
 [See our browser support docs]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
-- Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Bootstrap modals.
+- Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in Melodic modals.
 To achieve the same effect, use some custom JavaScript:

 {% highlight js %}
-$('#myModal').on('shown.bs.modal', function () {
+$('#myModal').on('shown.mel.modal', function () {
   $('#myInput').trigger('focus')
 })
 {% endhighlight %}